Janet Guthrie

-Janet Guthrie (born March 7, 1938) is a retired professional race car driver and the first woman to qualify and compete in both the Indianapolis 500 and the Daytona 500, both in 1977.
+Janet Guthrie (born March 7, 1938) is an American former racing driver.
+She is the first female to qualify and race in either the Indianapolis 500, or the Daytona 500, both of which she competed in during 1977.
 She had first attempted to enter the Indianapolis 500 in 1976 but failed to qualify.
-She raced in three Indy 500s: 1977-79.
-She was also the first woman to lead a lap in the NASCAR Winston Cup Series.
+She raced in three Indianapolis 500s: 1977 through 1979.
+She is also the first woman to lead a lap in NASCAR Cup Series competition.

 Guthrie was originally an aerospace engineer, and after graduating from the University of Michigan with a physics degree in 1960, she worked with Republic Aviation.
+She got the 2024 NASCAR Landmark award on January 19, 2024.